Baldomo/makesh/README.md

 Targets are to be defined before importing `runtime.sh`.
 Each "target" is a Bash function which:
 1. has a name starting with `make::`
 2. can produces files and skip running if files are already present
+3. can skip running if arbitrary files have not been change since the last run (kind of like Make)
-3. can ignore present files and run anyway ("force", see [`$makesh_force`](#makesh_force))
+4. can ignore present files and run anyway ("force", see [`$makesh_force`](#makesh_force))
-4. can call other targets before (or after) doing whatever it needs to do
+5. can call other targets before (or after) doing whatever it needs to do
-5. can return and be skipped arbitrarily (see API)
+6. can return and be skipped arbitrarily (see API)
-6. can use utility functions provided by `makesh`
+7. can use utility functions provided by `makesh`
-7. provides its own documentation with special comment syntax
+8. provides its own documentation with special comment syntax

 For example: